elegantapp/pwa-asset-generator/README.md

 * As it's noted on Microsoft docs, your PWA has to meet specific image criteria declared on Web App Manifest in order to be automatically packaged for Microsoft Store - https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps/get-started#web-app-manifest 🤔

 * Apple's iOS currently doesn't support Web App Manifest API specs.
 You need to introduce custom html tags to set icons and splash screens to your PWA 🤔
     * You need to introduce a special html link tag with rel `apple-touch-icon` to provide icons for your PWA when it's added to home screen.
 Read more about it on [Apple's Icon Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/) and [Safari Web Content Guide](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html).
-    * You need to introduce a special html link tag with rel `apple-touch-startup-image` to provide splash screen for your PWA to display when it's opened and in the background.
+    * You need to introduce a special html link tag with rel `apple-touch-startup-image` to provide a splash screen for your PWA to display when it's opened and in the background.
 You need to create a splash screen image for every resolution on [Apple's Launch Screen Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/launch-screen/#static-launch-screen-images-not-recommended) and html tag with media attr for each image like `<link rel="apple-touch-startup-image" href="temp/apple-splash-2048-2732.png" media="(device-width: 1024px) and (device-height: 1366px) and (-webkit-device-pixel-ratio: 2) and (orientation: portrait)">`.
-Unfortunately, this requirement is not documented on [Safari Web Content Guide](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html) sufficiently.
+Unfortunately, this requirement is not documented on the [Safari Web Content Guide](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html) sufficiently.

 Creating icon and splash screen images for all the platforms, maintaining sizes and quality for all and adding html tags for each image can be overwhelming.
 So, why not automate it? 💡

 ## Features

 PWA Asset Generator automates the image generation in a creative way.
-Having [Puppeteer](https://pptr.dev) in its core enables lots of possibilities.
+Having [Puppeteer](https://pptr.dev) at its core enables lots of possibilities.

 * Generates both icons and splash screens with optional `--icon-only` `--splash-only` `--landscape-only` and `--portrait-only` flags ✨